 YES.
 Our products meet the requirement mandated by the CPSC Standard for Flammability of Clothing and Textiles under the Flammable Fabrics Act.

-NO. The fabric and garments are not chemically treated.
+NO. The fabric and fibers used to make our garments are not chemically treated in any way.

 Follow these guidelines to keep your baby sleeping safely.
 For more of sleep safety visit our section Sleep Safety.